Skip to main content

 How It Works

-This connector creates a secure bridge between your S3 buckets and Cloudglue:
+This connector creates a secure bridge between your S3 buckets and Cloudglue using IAM Roles:

-2. Provide us the role ARN that gets created
+2. Provide the role ARN and your externalId to Cloudglue.

-The CloudFormation template handles all the IAM role creation, policies, and trust relationships automatically.
+We provide a CloudFormation template that automates the AWS setup process, handling IAM role creation, policies, and trust relationships.

 CloudFormation Template